Two Presidents, One Photographer at Fenimore Art Museum

 Melodeon, Amos L. Swan of Cherry Valley, 1840-1855, gift of Mrs. Burton G. Robinson (accessioned from expired loan).

-New York Tough poster, 2020, print on paper, gift of Molly Myers.
+New York Tough poster, 2020, print on paper, anonymous gift.

 Set of 10 neoprene masks printed with photographs of Cooperstown and surrounding area, by Sam Ross, 2020, gift of Sam Ross.